How many calories should you cut to help your heart?

 Helping your heart doesn’t necessarily mean you have to completely upend your diet and lifestyle, but it will take some hard work.

-A recent study published in The Lancet Diabetes & Endocrinology showed that a group of people who cut their daily calories by 300 over a couple years showed significant improvements in their heart health.
+A study published in The Lancet Diabetes & Endocrinology showed that a group of people who cut their daily calories by 300 over a couple years showed significant improvements in their heart health.
 Their blood pressure dropped, their bad cholesterol levels went down and their triglycerides were reduced.

 Maybe that sounds simple.
 Maybe not.